KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 Looking at what Meta's apps do:

-- They check if there is an element with the ID `iab-pcm-sdk`: surprisingly I found quite little information about this online.
+- They check if there is an element with the ID `iab-pcm-sdk`: surprisingly I found very little information about this online.
 Basically it seems to be a [cross-platform tracking SDK provided by IAB Tech Lab](https://iabtechlab.com/wp-content/uploads/2021/04/Authenticated-UID-APAC-v2.0-Deck.pdf), however I don’t know anything about the relationship between Meta and [IAB Tech Lab](https://iabtechlab.com/).
 - If no element with the ID `iab-pcm-sdk` was found, the Meta's apps create a new `script` element, sets its source to [`https://connect.facebook.net/en_US/pcm.js`](https://connect.facebook.net/en_US/pcm.js), which is the source code for the Meta tracking pixel
 - It then finds the first `script` element on your website, and inserts Meta’s JS script right before yours, **injecting the Meta Pixel onto your website**
 - Meta's apps also query for `iframes` on your website, however I couldn't find any indication of what they're doing with it